mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 weekdays[0] = “Sunday”;
 ```

 **Sunday** is called an **array element**.
 The number between brackets is called the **index** of the element in the array.
 Notice that in **C# language** the array always starts with index=0 that points to the first element.
 The last index of an array of seven elements therefore equals 6.
-If you try to retrieve data from an invalid index, for example 7 in the weekday example above, then you will get what is called an **out of bound error** because you are basically trying to access a part of the memory that you did not allocate for your array and it can lead to a crash.
+If you try to retrieve data from an invalid index, for example 7 in the weekday example above, then you will get what is called an **out of bound error** because you are basically trying to access a part of the memory that you did not allocate for your array, and it can lead to a crash.

 **Lists**

 If you need to create an ordered collection of data dynamically, then use a **List**.
 You will need to use the **new** keyword and specify the data type of the list.
-The following example declares a new list of integers and appends elements incrementally in subsequent statements.
-Note that the indices of a list are also zero based just like arrays.
+The following example declares a new list of integers and appends elements incrementally in subsequent statements. *Note that the indices of a list are also zero based just like arrays.*

 ```C#